ctgraham/pkp-docs/translating-guide/en/1-translating.md

     used journal- or conference-wide.
 If you enable more than one language, users will be able to toggle between them via a drop-down menu on the sidebar.

+### OJS/OMP 3.x

+-   If you have more than one context (journal or press) installed, the Site Administrator controls what languages are available for to each context.
+Navigate to Administration, Settings, and Languages.
+Installed languages are listed here with an checkbox option to enable or disable the language sitewide.

+-   For each journal or press context, the Manager controls the settings within that context by navigating to Settings, Website, and Languages.
+Each language can be enabled for the UI, for Forms, and for Submissions.

+    -    UI: Controls the user interface languages available in the front-end and in the back end.
+Enabling a language for the UI will allow users to select the language of the application interface.
+For example, buttons, page titles, and on-screen messages will be in the user's selected language.

+    -    Forms: Controls the data entry forms for the application.
+Enabling a language for forms will allow text boxes to support multilingual data entry.
+For example, configuration settings and metadata can be entered in multiple languages.

+    -    Submissions: Controls what languages are accepted for submission of manuscripts to the system.
+Enabling a language for Submissions will allow the author to select that language as representing the uploaded submission document.

 Checking the PKP Website for Available Languages
 ------------------------------------------------